ielboulo/VeriDoc/README.md

 **This project is for educational purposes as part of the Solana Bootcamp by Encode Club.**

+for front end:
-for front end , go to cd frontend then -->  npm i or npm install then  npm start
+- go to cd frontend
+- then :  npm i or npm install
+- then : npm start

-For the backend
+For the backend:
-ensure that you have solana and rustc cd VeriDoc
+- ensure that you have solana and rustc
+- cd VeriDoc

-solana install
+- solana install
-rustc install
+- rustc install
-then

-Cargo build
+- cargo build